-The Project is situated along the Strategic Transport Corridor between Mahon and the City Centre.
+The Project is along the Strategic Transport Corridor between Mahon and the City Centre.
 The Mahon area has experienced considerable growth in employment and retail in the last number of years.
 This growth has placed considerable strain on the surrounding road network.
 In 2014 the National Transport Authority sponsored the South East Strategic Corridor Study.

 The Study identified infrastructure improvement interventions to reduce bus journey times and facilitate the safe and efficient movement of pedestrians and cyclists.
+The Skehard Rd widening and enhancement project was the second highest scoring project within the South East study area.
+The only project scoring higher was the Mahon Point Bus Gate, which achieved substantial completion in 2017.